 Beswick Alice Designed by Albert Hallam and Graham Tongue

-You will see that the backstamp refers both to Royal Doulton and to Beswick.
+In the photo below, you will see that the backstamp refers both to Royal Doulton and to Beswick.
 Although throughout Beswick there are numerous backstamps for various models and issues, there is only one type of backstamp for the Beswick Alice series, covering the period l973 to 1983.
 This is because there was only one model for each of the Alice figurines, with no minor variations common to other Beswick series.

 There is one minor exception, in that there is a first version of Alice in a dark blue dress and apron designed by Albert Hallam and Graham Tongue and a second version called Style Two, modelled by Martyn Alcock, where Alice wears a pink and white dress.
 However this is a much later model, issued in 1999 in a limited edition of 2,500, and only sold as part of a pair with Cheshire Cat of the same date.
 This later edition was commissioned by Lawleys by Post, but they are still Beswick figurines.
 Needless to say, they are not quite as valuable as the original much older versions.

-Alice in Wonderland Backstamp
+Another Doulton/Beswick Alice Backstamp

-See if you can spot the difference from the first one above.
+Look at the photo below and see if you can spot the difference from the first one above.
 You will see that this one has a handwritten marking inscribed on it.
 I have two Beswick Alice figurines, one with the first backstamp on it, and one with the second backstamp.

 Did You Know That Beswick Figurines Are Valuable?

-The Beswick pottery factory is no more, so, whatever the value of Beswick figurines now, they will probably be worth much more in a few years' time.
+The Beswick pottery factory is no more, so whatever the value of Beswick figurines now, they will probably be worth much more in a few years' time.
 That's what happens with collectables!
-Why not buy an Alice in Wonderland piece now, as an investment whilst prices are affordable?
+Why not buy an Alice in Wonderland piece now, as an investment, whilst prices are affordable?

-This Beswick Figurine in the Alice Series, Mock Turtle, was designed by Graham Tongue and made by Royal Doulton under license from Beswick.
+This Beswick figurine in the Alice series, Mock Turtle, was designed by Graham Tongue and made by Royal Doulton under license from Beswick.
 It stands 4.25", 10.8 cm high.
-It is No. 2478, Issued from 1973 - 1983.
+It is No. 2478, Issued from 1973-1983.

 The colours of this gloss brown and grey Mock Turtle figurine are very subtle, with hints of rich purple showing through.